 Sweet, juicy, aromatic – just goodness nature selflessly offers us.
 I always use organic strawberries freshly picked from my allotment.

 Conventional strawberries contain over 20 pesticides.
 Of course, that makes any crop bug-free, helps the fruits grow faster, and produces more money to sustain the greed machine, but what good does that to the human body?

-I never spray or use anything on my plot other than rainwater and fountain water.
+I never spray or use anything other than rainwater and fountain water on my plot.
 If that contains pesticides, it’s out of my hand!